Digital SAT® Score Calculator 2026

 No colleges match the provided score.

-To learn more about the SAT exam format, check out our in-depth guide here.
+To learn more about the test's format, read our in-depth Digital SAT format guide.

-One of the most important changes in the digital SAT is adaptive testing, a testing model where the exam dynamically adjusts its difficulty based on the student's performance in real-time.
+One of the most important changes in the Digital SAT is adaptive testing, a model where the exam dynamically adjusts difficulty based on your performance.
+The Digital SAT is section-adaptive, meaning the adaptation happens once per section rather than after every question.

 How It Works